virgiliud/scrollClass.js/README.md

 A simple jQuery plugin for adding classes to elements when they are scrolled into view.

-The plugin was created as a simple way to add animations on scroll by adding classes with CSS3 effects to elements.
-The plugin allows for use of CSS3 awesomeness instead of using traditional script-driven animation techniques.
-Feel free to use the plugin for any purpose other than that stated here.
+The plugin was created as a simple way to add CSS3 animation effects to elements instead of using traditional script-driven techniques.
+Feel free to use the plugin for any other purpose.

 ## Usage